-Restaurant Empire 2 review
+Restaurant Empire 2 full review

 The ‘tycoon’ genre of games was oddly popular a few years ago, with dozens of games that put you in charge of restaurants, hotels, theme parks and suchlike.
 Restaurant Empire 2 is a rather belated addition to the genre – the Windows version was originally released back in 2009, and the somewhat chunky 3D graphics do look a bit dated.